-Compliance with Federal Law - MAP-21
+Compliance with Federal Law - MAP-21 and FAST

 The Moving Ahead for Progress in the 21st Century Act (MAP-21) was signed by the President of the United States on July 6, 2012 and became law on October 1, 2012.
 While it did not significantly change the existing MPO planning goals or the process of administering federal planning funds to the MPOs, it did include provisions to improve national, state, and regional freight policy and planning and to improve the condition and performance of the national freight network.
 Most of MAP-21's freight provisions affect federal transportation agencies and State Departments of Transportation.
 The most significant change for MPOs with respect to freight transportation is the requirement to, in consultation with State DOTs, establish, monitor, and set targets for freight performance.
-Key freight provisions affecting all levels of government include1:
+The Fixing America's Surface Transportation (FAST) Act was signed by the President of the United States on December 4, 2015.
+It is the first federal law in over a decade to provide long-term funding certainty for surface transportation planning and investment.
+The FAST Act continues the requirements developed under MAP-21 to establish, monitor, and set targets for freight performance.
+Key freight provisions affecting all levels of government include: